In this article:

 - Flaxseed oil, a source of ALA

-By reducing the inflammatory mediators (prostaglandin E2, leukotriene B4 cytokines, and reactive oxygen species) in the joint space, EPA and DHA alleviate the pain associated with rheumatoid arthritis and allow a reduction in the use of analgesics (NSAIDs) and disease-modifying drugs (steroids, immunosuppressants).
+This helps alleviate the pain associated with rheumatoid arthritis and allows a reduction in the use of analgesics (NSAIDs) and disease-modifying drugs (steroids, immunosuppressants).
+The beneficial effect, though, is not immediate and takes at least 3–4 months to set in.
+(6)

 However, note that cod liver oil, in addition to being a good source of EPA and DHA, contains high amounts of fat-soluble vitamins A and D, which, when consumed at anti-inflammatory doses, may produce vitamin toxicities.
-(6)
+(7) Therefore, it is imperative to consult your doctor about the use and dosage of fish oil supplements.

 Side Effects of Fish Oil